 Skip to main content

-Windmill has the same set of features of cron, with an UI and control panels.
+Windmill provides the same set of features as CRON, but with a user interface and control panels.
 It allows you to define Schedules for Scripts and Flows.
-Once a Schedule is defined, it will automatically run the script at the set frequency.
-Think of it as an easy-to-use CRON scheduler that you can share with other users.
+Once a schedule is defined, the script will automatically run at the set frequency.
+Think of it as an easy-to-use scheduler similar to CRON that you can share with other users.

-A Schedule consists of a Script or Flow, its arguments and a CRON expression that controls the execution frequency.
+A Schedule consists of a Script or Flow, its arguments, a CRON expression that controls the execution frequency and an Error Handler to deal with failed scheduled executions.

 Cron is a powerful and versatile tool that enables users to automate tasks by scheduling them to run at specific intervals or times.
 From automating routine system maintenance to sending periodic email reports, cron plays an indispensable role in streamlining processes and improving productivity for developers, system administrators, and even casual users.